Mote Park (cricket ground): Cricket history

-The first known match at Mote Park was between Maidstone and an All-England XI in 1854, Maidstone playing with 18 batsmen.
+The first known match at Mote Park was between Maidstone and an All-England XI in 1854, with Maidstone playing with 18 batsmen.
 A Mote Park team first used the ground the following year.

-The first match given retrospective first-class cricket status took place in 1859, Kent playing MCC.
-The county used the match twice in the 1860s before beginning to play more regularly on the ground in the 1870s.
-The ground saw several matches played by the amateur Gentlemen of Kent side during the 1860s and the Australian Aborigine team played there twice during their tour England in 1868.
-Other touring sides to have played at the ground include the Australians in 1890, 1912 and 1951 South Africans, 1954 Canadians and the New Zealanders in 1965 and 1969.
+The first match given retrospective first-class cricket status took place in 1859, with Kent playing MCC.
+The county used the ground twice in the 1860s before beginning to play more regularly there in the 1870s.
+The ground saw several matches played by the amateur Gentlemen of Kent team during the 1860s, and the Australian Aborigine team played there twice during their tour of England in 1868.
+Other touring teams to have played at the ground include the Australians in 1890, the 1912 and 1951 South Africans, the 1954 Canadians, and the New Zealanders in 1965 and 1969.

 Other than a break when the ground was re-laid in 1908 and 1909, Kent used the ground regularly for an annual cricket week until the end of the 2005 season.
 Over 200 first-class matches took place on the ground, with Kent also using it for limited overs cricket from 1969.
-It was removed from the list of county grounds used by Kent when an over-watered "green" wicket, prepared for a County Championship match against Gloucestershire, led to a low scoring game which ended after less than two days.
-The club was deducted eight points due to the state of the pitch.
+It was removed from the list of county grounds used by Kent when an over-watered "green" wicket, prepared for a County Championship match against Gloucestershire, led to a low-scoring game that ended after less than two days.
+The club was deducted eight points because of the state of the pitch.

-The ground was also used by Kent's Second XI, including in the Second XI Championship, and by the Kent Cricket Board side in both List A cricket and the Minor Counties Trophy.
-The Kent Women cricket team first used the ground in 1936 and the ground was used by England Women XIs to play touring sides in 1937 and 1979, with one of the two matches taking place against the West Indies Women in 1979 being an official One Day International.
+The ground was also used by Kent's Second XI, including in the Second XI Championship, and by the Kent Cricket Board team in both List A cricket and the Minor Counties Trophy.
+The Kent Women cricket team first used the ground in 1936, and the ground was used by England Women XIs to play touring teams in 1937 and 1979, with one of the two matches taking place against the West Indies Women in 1979 being an official One Day International.

 Redevelopment of the facilities at the ground had been approved during 2005 as part of a larger scheme to increase the profile of cricket in the county town.
-Since 2005 The Mote Cricket Club have relaid a number of wickets at a cost of £14,000 with the help of grants and technical assistance from the County Cricket Club and Maidstone Borough Council.
+Since 2005 The Mote Cricket Club has relaid a number of wickets at a cost of £14,000 with the help of grants and technical assistance from the County Cricket Club and Maidstone Borough Council.
 Kent have expressed a wish to return to the ground at some point, although as of April 2016 the quality of the wicket and the pavilion were still seen as issues that needed to be addressed.

 Records on the ground

-A total of 218 first-class matches were held on the ground between 1859 and 2005, all of them featuring Kent as the home side.
-Kent also played List A matches regularly on the ground, with 53 fixtures being played between 1969 and 2005.
+A total of 218 first-class matches were held on the ground between 1859 and 2005, all of them featuring Kent as the home team.
+Kent also played List A matches regularly on the ground, with 53 fixtures played between 1969 and 2005.
 The Kent Cricket Board played another five List A matches on the ground in the Cheltenham & Gloucester Trophy between 1999 and 2002.
 Two of Kent's T20 matches were hosted at the ground in 2004.